jillesvangurp/jsonj/README.md

 ## How to build JsonJ

 `mvn clean install` should do the trick with maven 3.x (and probably 2.x as well).
-If you like to use pre-built jars, you can utilize my private maven repository as explained [here](http://www.jillesvangurp.com/2013/02/27/maven-and-my-github-projects/)

 ## Where is the documentation?